 Another common use is karamelli tal-harrub, a hard candy made from sweetened carob syrup and traditionally served during Lent in Malta.

 Most exciting to me is “Arabic PB&J.” In this beautifully simple Middle Eastern dish, carob molasses (dibs el kharrub) is drizzled over tahini to make a spread at once nutty and bitter, syrupy and sweet.
 The mixture is eaten with flatbread dipped directly into the bowl.

 A classic combo with a twist, tahini/carob spread is the inspiration for this recipe.
 I pair a sweet, dark carob cupcake with a smooth, mildly savory tahini frosting.
 The cupcake is naturally sweetened with dates, which I pulled into the equation after reading about a Kuwaiti version of “Arabic PB&J” that uses date syrup rather than carob molasses.
 Dates not only go well with tahini (ever tried tahini-stuffed dates?), but also with carob.
-This flavor combination comes up both in Teeccino coffee substitutes and in Stef’s carob cupcakes with chicory, dates, figs, and almonds.
+This flavor combination comes commercially in Teeccino coffee substitutes.

 Cabob Cupcake Ingredients

 - Preheat oven to 350 F and grease or line cupcake pan.

 - Add dates and milk to a small saucepan over medium-low heat.
 Simmer for about five minutes, or until dates have softened.